Integrative Therapy for Childhood Abuse and Neglect

 Healing from childhood abuse and neglect is a journey that requires courage, compassion, and support.
 Integrative therapy offers a holistic approach to healing, addressing the complex interplay of psychological, emotional, and physiological factors.
 While the impacts can create lifelong challenges, there is always the potential for growth and profound healing.

 Integrative therapy is a powerful framework for healing, drawing from various therapeutic modalities to tailor treatment to each individual’s unique needs.
-This approach weaves together evidence-based psychotherapeutic techniques with hypnotherapy, mindfulness practices, somatic therapies, and trauma-informed approaches.
+This approach weaves together evidence-based psychotherapeutic modalities, including psychodynamic therapy, person-centred therapy, and hypnotherapy.

 Benefits of an Integrative Approach: